pu2clr/SI4735/README.md

 ## Most Frequent Problems

+### The system does not start.

+Depending on your setup, the system can hang at the beginning.

+It has been observed in several tests.
+Some tips:

+* Avoid using the computer connected to the mains during testing.
+The electrical grid can disturb the communication between the Arduino based board and the SI47XX device;
+* The RESET pin is not configured properly.
+Check the connection of the SI47XX pin 15 (RST) and the Arduino based board;
+* If the SI47XX pin 16 (SEN) is grounded, the I2C bus address must be 0x11, otherwise it must be 0x63 (the default I2C bus address is 0x11).
+Preferably, keep this pin grounded.
+* Check if the pins 17 (SCLK / SCL) and 18 (SDIO / SDA) of the SI47XX device are correctly connected to the Arduino board pins.
+* Check the external crystal and its capacitors connections.

+__Attention__: The pins numbers above is considering Si473x-D60(SSOP) package.

 ### On FM mode, the receiver jump from a station to another station without any action.

 If you are using Arduino Mini Pro, UNO or similar, pay attention to the pin 13 and the use of internal pull-up resistor.
 This pin has a LED and a resistor connected on the board.
 When this pin is set to HIGH, the LED comes on.
 If you use the internal pull-up resistor of the pin 13, you might experiment problem due to the drop voltage caused by the LED circuit.
 If this occurs in your project, you can do: